manticoresoftware/manticoresearch/manual/english/Starting_the_server/Manually.md

 # Starting Manticore manually

-The [`manticore` command-line tool](Starting_the_server/Manticore.md) is the recommended interface for ordinary client and lifecycle operations.
+The bundled [`manticore` command-line tool](Starting_the_server/Manticore.md) provides local development, basic SQL, scripts, and lifecycle operations.
 You can also start Manticore Search by calling `searchd` (the Manticore Search server binary) directly when you need advanced daemon options:

 ```shell
 searchd [OPTIONS]